1. Voting Procedures

 2. Schedule

-Each league member will compete in seven (7) regular season formal contests.
-Any member schools that do not qualify for the CSFL Championship Game will have the opportunity to schedule an eighth game the week after the conclusion of the regular season.
-It will be treated as a non-league game and not listed in the league win/loss or statistics.
+Each league member will compete in seven (7) formal, regular season contests.
+Schools will have the opportunity to schedule a "Week Zero" game prior to the start of the formal, seven-game regular season.
+The contest will count in the overall record, but would not count towards the division record that is used to determine division champion and representative in the CSFL Championship Game.
+The "Week Zero" game will first be contested during the 2025 season.
+Schools interested in taking part in "Week Zero" must state their interest to the conference office by Dec.
+15, prior to the start of the following season.
 A contest is any game, match, exhibition, scrimmage or joint practice session, in which competition in a sport occurs between an intercollegiate athletic team and any other team not representing the intercollegiate athletics program of the same member institution.
 As an exception, an annual alumni game or preseason scrimmage may be played and not counted against this maximum number.
-Only designated games against League opponents will be used to determine the league standings and championship.
+Only designated games against league opponents will be used to determine the league standings and championship.

 3. Divisions